Skip to main content

 Is Takeuchi good for solo dining?

 • Yes.
 The 7-seat counter is the natural format for a solo diner and puts you closest to the cooking.
-Solo visitors are well-served here, and the quiet atmosphere does not make single diners feel out of place.
+Solo visitors are well-served here, the quiet atmosphere does not make single diners feel out of place.
 Book the counter specifically when reserving.

 Is Takeuchi good for a special occasion?